-Department of Technology Management Phelps Hall, Room 2219 (805) 893-2729 www.tmp.ucsb.edu
+Department of Technology Management advising@tmp.ucsb.edu www.tmp.ucsb.edu

 The Technology Management Certificate program provides students a solid foundation in business fundamentals and entrepreneurship as it applies to new technologies and technology-oriented companies.
 This certificate serves as an official recognition that the student has a solid grounding in fundamental business strategies and models, opportunity recognition and new venture creation and marketing.